Admissions

 Overview

-2. 3 letters of recommendation, preferably from recommenders who are familiar with your research experience
+Preferably from recommenders who are familiar with your research experience.

 We no longer require or accept GRE scores.